LoupVaillant/Monocypher-Handshake/DESIGN.md

 enough in most situations.
 Solving this one problem (interactive handshake without assuming any prior exchange), is much simpler.

-__Why Blake2b instead of the real HKDF?__ One intended use case for Blake2b was key derivation.
-It's safe.
-It's also simpler and faster than HKDF, which requires a significant amount of hashes.
-(We would call the hash function 32 times instead of the current 7.)
+__Why keys are derived with HChacha20 instead of HKDF?__ The handshake is intened to be used for a ChachaPoly based AEAD session.
+Using HChacha20 allows us to avoid brining in another primitive.
+It's also faster than HKDF.
+Safety wise, the thing looks legit.
+(TODO: security reduction).

 One way Handshake design